Italian Americans: Period of Italian mass immigration (1880–1914)

+Integration into American society

+The Italian immigrants and their descendants were successful in numerous areas of endeavor including, but not limited to, those involving traditional Italian skills.

+A number of major business ventures were founded by Italian Americans.
+Amadeo Giannini originated the concept of branch banking to serve the Italian American community in San Francisco.
+He founded the Bank of Italy, which later became the Bank of America.
+His bank financed the Golden Gate Bridge and also the first American animated film, the Walt Disney film Snow White, which established Hollywood as the capital of American film production.
+Other companies founded by Italian Americans—such as Ghirardelli Chocolate Company, Progresso, Planters Peanuts, Contadina, Chef Boyardee, and Jacuzzi—became nationally known brand names in time.

-Italian conductors contributed to the early success of the Metropolitan Opera of New York (founded in 1880), but it was the arrival of impresario Giulio Gatti-Casazza in 1908, who brought with him conductor Arturo Toscanini, that made the Met an internationally known musical organization.
+Italian conductors contributed to the early success of the Metropolitan Opera of New York (founded in 1880), but it was the arrival of impresario Giulio Gatti-Casazza in 1908, who brought with him conductor Arturo Toscanini, that made the Met internationally known.
 Many Italian operatic singers and conductors were invited to perform for American audiences, most notably, tenor Enrico Caruso.
-The premiere of the opera La Fanciulla del West on December 10, 1910, with conductor Toscanini and tenor Caruso, and with the composer Giacomo Puccini in attendance, was a major international success as well as an historic event for the entire Italian American community.
-Francesco Fanciulli (1853-1915) succeeded John Philip Sousa as the director of United States Marine Band, serving in this capacity from 1892 to 1897.
+The premiere of the opera La Fanciulla del West on December 10, 1910, with conductor Toscanini and tenor Caruso, was a major international success as well as an historic event for the entire Italian American community.

 Italian Americans became involved in entertainment and sports.
 Rudolph Valentino was one of the first great film icons.
 Dixieland jazz music had a number of important Italian American innovators, the most famous being Nick LaRocca of New Orleans, whose quintet made the first jazz recording in 1917.
-The first Italian American professional baseball player, Ping Bodie (Francesco Pizzoli), began playing for the Chicago White Sox in 1912.
-Ralph DePalma won the Indianapolis 500 in 1915.

-Italian Americans became increasingly involved in politics, government and the labor movement.
-Andrew Longino was elected Governor of Mississippi in 1900.
-Charles Bonaparte was Secretary of the Navy and later Attorney General in the Theodore Roosevelt administration, and founded the Federal Bureau of Investigation.
+Italian Americans became increasingly involved in politics, government, and the labor movement.
+Andrew Longino was elected governor of Mississippi in 1900.
+Charles Bonaparte was secretary of the Navy and later attorney general in the Theodore Roosevelt administration, and he founded the Federal Bureau of Investigation.

 Joe Petrosino was a New York City Police Department (NYPD) officer who was a pioneer in the fight against organized crime.
-Crime fighting techniques that Petrosino pioneered are still practiced by law enforcement agencies.
-Salvatore A. Cotillo was the first Italian-American to serve in both houses of the New York State Legislature and the first who served as Justice of the New York State Supreme Court.
-Fiorello La Guardia was elected from New York in 1916 to serve in the US Congress.
-Numerous Italian Americans were at the forefront in fighting for worker's rights in industries such as the mining, textiles and garment industries, the most notable among these being Arturo Giovannitti, Carlo Tresca and Joseph Ettor.
+Crime-fighting techniques that Petrosino pioneered are still practiced by law enforcement agencies.
+Salvatore A. Cotillo was the first Italian American to serve in both houses of the New York State Legislature and the first who served as Justice of the New York State Supreme Court.
+Fiorello La Guardia was elected to Congress from New York in 1916.
+He served as mayor of New York City from 1934 to 1946 as a Republican.

+Numerous Italian Americans were at the forefront in fighting for worker's rights in industries such as the mining, textiles, and garment industries, the most notable among these being Arturo Giovannitti, Carlo Tresca, and Joseph Ettor.